 Other research has shown that socialisation can even extend your lifespan!

-By going camping, we remove ourselves from the day to day environment, where many of us are trapped by a never ending list of jobs that need doing.
+By going camping or caravanning, we remove ourselves from the day to day environment, where many of us are trapped by a never ending list of jobs that need doing.

 Our smartphones, tablets and laptops force us into a state of being ‘always on’, with work emails and notifications pinging in at all hours of the day or night, reminding us of even more tasks that need doing (did you know that your car needs servicing and you also are due for a dental check up this week?!).